leejungi/Reinforcement-learning-algorithm/Cartpole/README.md

 Experience
 1. It is important to normalize returns and advantage function.

+# PPO
+Update 2021-03-10:

+Experience
+1. r + gamma * V(st+1) can be converted into Rt.
+2. Some people doesn't use GAE.
+3. A2C needs normalizing reward and advantage but PPO may not need.
+4. next_states has same information in states. so this variable should be removed
+5. With 1 step TD, PPO can be reached at 10,000 steps.
+But with GAE, it can't.

 # Result
 Comparing 13 DQN vs 15 DQN
 15 DQN can learn 10000 step environment.